-When working on anything electronic you want to make sure you take precautions against static electricity and ESD (electrostatic discharge) from damaging circuitry by grounding as much as possible in your workstation.
+When working on anything electronic, you want to take precautions against static electricity and ESD (electrostatic discharge) from damaging circuitry by grounding as much as possible in your workstation.
 Let’s examine a basic ESD workstation setup to bond ourselves and work surfaces, so they are grounded electrically.

-However, the ESD Association recommends that an anti static mat has surface resistance
+The ESD Association recommends that a static safe workstation mat has surface resistance

 Unless you have to, it’s recommended not to use the alligator clip.
-While it seems convenient, it is best used only when you are sure of the pathway to ground you are attaching it to.
+While it seems convenient, it is best used only when you are sure of the pathway to the ground.